 Piece by Piece Arms Local Artisans with Recyclables to Create Mosaic Art - Beyond the Garden Wall

-Grant funding from the California Arts Council made possible a special this project, with workshops at Broadway Village and throughout the local community culminating in the unveiling of a large-scale mosaic mural to permanently adorn a neglected garden wall in the Broadway Village II residential complex.
+Grant funding from the California Arts Council has made possible a special summer project, with workshops at Broadway Village and throughout the local community culminating in the unveiling of a large-scale mosaic mural to permanently adorn a neglected garden wall in the Broadway Village II residential complex.
 Piece by Piece artists led local residents in this community art project.
 Flowers on mesh were created during Open Studio Fridays at Broadway Village II, involving participants of all ages, and workshops were additionally held in multiple community venues and public spaces throughout summer months.

 Piece by Piece has committed its artistic staff and studio resources to the Project.
-Ron Finley Project lead the collection of donated plants for the garden.
-Deep Green Housing Corporation, operator of the Broadway Village II affordable housing complex will provided the soil and mulch needed to revive the garden's bed.
+Ron Finley Project will lead the collection of donated plants for the garden.
+Deep Green Housing Corporation, operator of the Broadway Village II affordable housing complex will provide the soil and mulch needed to revive the garden's bed.

 Piece by Piece is a non-profit organization operating in South Los Angeles and Skid Row to fulfill its mission to provide low-income and formerly homeless people free mosaic art workshops using recycled materials to develop marketable skills, self-confidence, earned income and an improved quality of life.
 Learn more at www.piecebypiece.org.